kevindooley/pands-problem-set/README.md

 1. Open the command prompt and change directory to the location you saved the files.
 2. See below for title of solution 1 and open it on the command line.
-3. Complete above step for all 10 solutions.
+3. Complete step 2 above for all 10 solutions.

 #Question 1 - sumupto.py